ibm-cloud-docs/containers/cs_health.md

-## Configuring health monitoring for worker nodes with Autorecovery
+## Configuring health monitoring for worker nodes in classic clusters with Autorecovery
 {: #autorecovery}

 The Autorecovery system uses various checks to query worker node health status.
 If Autorecovery detects an unhealthy worker node based on the configured checks, Autorecovery triggers a corrective action like an OS reload on the worker node.
 Only one worker node undergoes a corrective action at a time.
 The worker node must successfully complete the corrective action before any other worker node undergoes a corrective action.
 For more information, see this [Autorecovery blog post](https://www.ibm.com/blogs/bluemix/2017/12/autorecovery-utilizes-consistent-hashing-high-availability/){: external}.
 {: shortdesc}

-Autorecovery requires at least one healthy node to function properly.
-Configure Autorecovery with active checks only in clusters with two or more worker nodes.
+<p class="note">Autorecovery is supported only for classic clusters, and is not supported for VPC clusters.</br></br>Autorecovery requires at least one healthy node to function properly.
+Configure Autorecovery with active checks only in clusters with two or more worker nodes.</p>
-{: note}

 Before you begin:
 - Ensure that you have the following [{{site.data.keyword.cloud_notm}} IAM roles](/docs/containers?topic=containers-users#platform):